What Is ISO 13485 Certification?

 Regulatory Alignment

-ISO 13485 requires documented processes for:
+Organizations must maintain documented processes for:

-Identifying regulatory requirements
+Identifying applicable regulatory requirements

-Maintaining regulatory compliance
+Maintaining compliance

-Reporting adverse events (where applicable)
+Reporting adverse events where required

 How Is ISO 13485 Different from ISO 9001?

-Many organizations ask whether ISO 9001 is enough.
+Many organizations assume ISO 9001 is sufficient.

-While ISO 9001 is a general quality management standard, ISO 13485:
+While ISO 9001 Quality Management System is a general QMS framework, ISO 13485:

 Is specific to medical devices

-Requires formal risk management integration
+Mandates formal risk integration

-Includes traceability expectations
+Includes detailed traceability expectations

-Is designed for regulatory environments
+Is structured for regulatory environments

 Does ISO 13485 Replace FDA or EU MDR Requirements?